Advice: Hi Emelia. I’m curious “how do you think you would behave if you knew you were the best in the world at what you do?

 I know that I always have enough and it’s easy to find more.

 Now, I head home and have a nap.
 It’s part of my job to allow space for the ideas to emerge so resting is part of my workday too.

-Most days I spend some time on the computer and it’s fun because I’m constantly getting affirmed by the public.
+Most days I spend some time on the computer connecting with folks in real time and it’s fun because I’m being affirmed by the public.
 People respond lavishly to me and want more, more, more so I know that what I do is useful and it makes me want to keep going.

 But dear questioner, I think the most important thing I do all day every day is I’m present.
 I feel no need to eek out a few minutes in the bathroom by myself.
 I’m not texting and breastfeeding.
 I am not edgy or stressed about “how much time is left” because I know all is happening exactly as it’s supposed to.

 Even the things in my life that are not perfect right now will be perfect in retrospect because what I’m doing today is exactly what needs to be done to get me where I want to go.
 Or even better, to get me where I cannot even imagine yet.

 And of course the road is long but it’s not fraught with anxiety and pain.
 It’s a path that’s instinctive and there are many lamps that light the way.